 Research and development

-• Product expansion
+Product expansion

 You’re a growing business now with some credible experience in market development.
 Now you feel it is time to apply a bit more research into further product development to grow your business, brand and product lines.

 But what are the next steps involved for you to diversify your product lines and add another string to your business bow?
-The competition is fierce - you have to ensure you don't forgot about your existing product range or you may risk the marketshare you've worked so hard to achieve.
+The competition is fierce - you have to ensure you don't forgot about your existing product range or you may risk the market share you've worked so hard to achieve.

 As a business professional who's officially off the ground, you’ve had a taste of the product development cycle before, but here’s a reminder of the fundamental tasks involved:

-• Investigate and plan your idea
+- Investigate and plan your idea

-• Build and test your prototype product
+- Build and test your prototype product

-• Experiment, test and refine your design
+- Experiment, test and refine your design

-• Handle your intellectual property
+- Handle your intellectual property

 You’ve also got experience in planning, design and build, with strong and cemented relations with the people that built it, and insider ‘know-how’ that packs a punch.
 You can talk the talk and understand the terminology involved, like:

-• Low cost
+- Low cost

-• High margin
+- High margin

-• Market share
+- Market share

-• Growth rates
+- Growth rates

-• R and D Output
+- R and D Output

 And if that's not enough, you've had one of the steepest learning curves going - namely the priceless experience you went through when you designed your prototype product.
-So you'll understand what works, what doesn't, what the pitfalls are, who the distruptors and innovators are.
+So you'll understand what works, what doesn't, what the pitfalls are, who the disruptors and innovators are.

 Whether it's luxury candles you make and want to add, for example, a collection of new scents - or perhaps a child's toy that has more sophisticated learning capabilities than the one you developed previously, you'll have your work cut out.
 But it's nothing you can't handle if you've done it before.

-• Product road map
+Product road map

 Product lifecycle steps tend to follow the same pattern, regardless of what you're building or your level of expertise in this area.
 Putting together a detailed 'product road map' that covers everything from specifics of the product to strategic rollout is all part of the road mapping process.
 The devil, as they say, is in the detail.